-Tutanota is a German based, privacy centered email provider.
+Tutanota is a German based, privacy-focused secure email service provider.
 The Tutanota team refers to their product as “Secure mail for everyone!”, exclamation point and all.
 This lets us know that just because they tout a crazy sounding feature like “end-to-end encryption” doesn’t mean the average joe computer user can’t utilize their service.
 That’s because, unlike ProtonMail, Tutanota does not advertise its location as a feature of the service, and instead puts their marketing emphasis on encryption and ease of use.
 Which, as you will see later, is much deserved.

 Why use Tutanota:

 Here are just a few of the many reasons you may want to choose Tutanota as your next email provider.

 It makes sense that with an email client that advertises itself as private and secure that their customers would benefit from privacy and security.
 And in Tutanota’s case, that is absolutely true.
 Now, I can’t really speak to that as I don’t believe anyone has tried to intercept my emails since I have been using the product, but the features themselves seem promising.